-Department circular letter 76/2020, Arrangements for the Implementation of the Framework for Junior Cycle with particular reference to school year 2020/21, includes updated information for schools regarding the holding of SLAR meetings.
+Department circular letter 59/2021, Arrangements for the Implementation of the Framework for Junior Cycle with particular reference to school year 2020/21, includes updated information for schools regarding the holding of SLAR meetings, including the scope for schools, in the context ofCovid-19, to explore the use of digital technologies for the holding of these meetings.
 The Department had earlier, in circular letter 17/2020, Guidance on the Junior Cycle Subject Learning and Assessment Review Process, presented schools with four options for the holding of SLAR meetings.
 The fourth of these options allowed for SLAR meetings to be held entirely during normal school tuition hours, but with a corresponding reduction in the teacher allocation for professional time.
-No school chose that option.
+No school has chosen that option.

-The remaining three options outlined in circular letter 17/2020 entail the scheduling by schools of SLAR meetings in a manner that does not impact on student tuition time and does not give rise to additional paid substitution or Supervision and Substitution costs (other than where a single teacher of a subject must travel to another school to participate in a SLAR meeting, in which instance additional paid substitution will be made available).
-Under all of these options the teacher allocation for each school will be calculated on the basis of 22 hours of professional time per full-time teacher per year, with a pro-rata provision for part-time teachers.
+The remaining three options outlined in circular letter 17/2020.
+And set out most recently in circular letter 59/2021, entail the scheduling by schools of SLAR meetings in a manner that does not impact on student tuition time and does not give rise to additional paid substitution or Supervision and Substitution costs (other than where a single teacher of a subject must travel to another school to participate in a SLAR meeting, in which instance additional paid substitution will be made available).
+Under all of these options the teacher allocation for each school will be calculated on the basis of 22 hours of professional time per fulltime teacher per year, with a pro-rata provision for part-time teachers.